Endovascular aneurysm repair: Cerebrospinal fluid drainage

 Cerebrospinal fluid drainage is one of the adjunct methods used to reverse spinal cord injury.
 With increased drainage of spinal fluid, the intrathecal pressure decreases which allows for increase blood perfusion to the spine, possibly reversing the ischemic injury of the spinal tissue due to lessened blood supply.
 The benefits of this procedure have been established in open aortic repair and suggested in endovascular aortic repair.

 Recovery after EVAR

 As compared to the traditional aortic repair, standard recovery after EVAR is faster with earlier ambulation.
-However, there is still risk of spinal cord injury early after the procedure.
 Patients who have undergone EVAR typically spend one night in the hospital to be monitored, although it has been suggested that EVAR can be performed as a same-day procedure.

 Patients are advised to slowly return to normal activity.
 There are no specific activity restrictions after EVAR, however, patients typically are seen by their surgeon within one month after EVAR to begin post-EVAR surveillance.

 There is limited research looking at patients' experience of recovery after more complex and staged EVAR for thoracoabdominal aortic diseases.
 One qualitative study found that patients with complex aortic diseases struggle with physical and psychological setbacks, continuing years after their operations.

+In a systematic review of published clinical case reports analyzing causes for partial or complete explantation, with an emphasis on infection extent, incorporated branch management, reconstruction, and staging, patients were aged 51–78 years (median, 73), and nine were men.
+Infection prompted eight explantations; renal chimney-stent thrombosis with type Ia endoleak and persistent type II endoleak with sac enlargement accounted for two mechanical failures.
+Eight patients underwent complete and two partial explantations.
+Nine survived the index hospitalization.
+No recurrent infection was reported during the available, heterogeneous follow-up of 3–48 months.